Sabrina Ionescu: Junior season

 On November 6, 2018, Ionescu recorded her 11th triple-double in a victory against Alaska-Fairbanks.
 Twelve days later, she would tie the NCAA triple-double record, with her 12th triple-double in a win against Buffalo.
 On December 20, 2018, Ionescu recorded her 13th triple-double in a game against Air Force and broke the NCAA triple-double record for both men's and women's basketball.
 She was later named ESPNW Player of the Week.
-Since that game on December 20, 2018, Ionescu has added five more triple-doubles for a season total of eight, and has broken the Oregon women's basketball assist record (formerly 608 assists) in a Pac-12 conference game against USC.
-In the 2019 NCAA Tournament, Ionescu leads the Ducks to their first Final Four appearance after their 88–84 victory over Mississippi State.
+Since that game, Ionescu added five more triple-doubles for a season total of eighteen and broke the Oregon women's basketball assist record (formerly 608 assists) in a Pac-12 conference game against USC.
+In the 2019 NCAA Tournament, Ionescu led the Ducks to their first Final Four appearance after a 88–84 victory over Mississippi State.
 Ionescu finished the game with 31 points, eight assists, seven rebounds and a steal.
-In the NCAA Tournament Final Four, the Ducks lost to the eventual national champion Baylor 72–67.
-Ionescu won almost all the possible National Player of the Year awards, including the John R. Wooden Award, Associated Press College Basketball Player of the Year, USBWA National Player of the Year, Naismith College Player of the Year, ESPY for Top Female College Athlete and ESPN.com National Player of the Year.
+In the Final Four, the Ducks lost to the eventual national champion Baylor 72–67.
+Ionescu won John R. Wooden Award and the Wade Trophy as the best women's college basketball player in NCAA Division I.

-Despite having only played for three seasons at this point, Ionescu was eligible for the 2019 WNBA draft by age.
+Despite having only played for three seasons, Ionescu was eligible for the 2019 WNBA draft by age.
 Additionally, she would receive her bachelor's degree that June.
 However, believing that she had "unfinished business" at Oregon, she chose to come back for her senior season.
-This announcement came shortly after Ionescu accepted a place in a newly launched one-year master's degree program in brand creation in UO's School of Journalism and Communications.
+This announcement came shortly after Ionescu accepted a place in a newly launched one-year master's degree program in brand creation in Oregon's School of Journalism and Communications.